 Taking a defensive driving class can save you money on your auto insurance rates.
 And it may help make you safer driver to boot.

-The classes give you a refresher course in the driving laws in your state and teach you driving skills to better handle skids, pass other cars safely, use anti-lock brakes properly and more.
+The classes -- often sponsored by groups such as AARP, AAA and the National Safety Council at a cost of $20 to $100 -- give you a refresher course in the driving laws in your state and teach you driving skills to better handle skids, pass other cars safely, use anti-lock brakes properly and more.

 Many auto insurance companies reward you with lower premiums after you take a defensive driving course, but not everyone qualifies.